rednote-hilab/dots.llm1/README.md

 ### Inference with sglang

 [SGLang](https://github.com/sgl-project/sglang) is a fast serving framework for large language models and vision language models.
 SGLang could be used to launch a server with OpenAI-compatible API service.
-Official support for this feature is covered in [this pull request](https://github.com/sgl-project/sglang/pull/6471).
+Official support for this feature is covered in [PR #6471](https://github.com/sgl-project/sglang/pull/6471).

 Getting started is as simple as running: